Returning Students: Cultural Re-entry

-- Share your experience with other students by assisting with the Study Abrod Fair, information sessions or participating in events like the Welcome Back Party and the LFA: Rochester Area Study Abroad Returnee Conference.
+- Share your experience with other students by assisting with the Study Abroad Fair, information sessions, or becoming a global ambassador for the Study Abroad Office.

 - Attend the GOLD workshops on global engagement to earn the Amethyst Global Engagement Certificate.

 - Join a club related to your experience abroad!
 Learn about all the student organizations here: https://www.geneseo.edu/student-organizations/.